124890/Comp-Challenge---2023-4/README.md

 # Step 6: Report and Documentation
 # Provide comments and analysis of the choices made and their impact on the algorithm's predictivity

-This pseudocode outlines the key steps involved in the machine learning approach for predicting the compressive strength of concrete samples using the provided dataset.
-Once you translate this pseudocode into Python code, you can begin implementing the solution.'''